Best Practices for Salesforce Lightning UI with SLDS

 **Design Principles**

-During front-end development, focus on the following areas:
+In front-end development, focus on these areas:

-Customize – Do not Change the Core
+**Customize – Do Not Change the Core**

 _Example:_